BigOokie/SkiPi/README.md

 * Follow the [Update Go](#Update-go) section below to ensure you are using the recommended version of `Go`.
 * Follow the [Update Skywire](#Update-Skywire) section below to update an existing Skywire installation on RasPi.
 * Follow the [Install a new Skywire node](#Install-a-new-Skywire-node) section below to install a fresh (new) RasPi with Skywire (from scratch).
+* Follow the [Backup Node Keys](#Backup-node-keys) section below after you complete the whitelist application.

 ## Update Go
 **Note:** This section assumes you already have `Go` installed - and it can be skipped if you dont.